'My heart and body shake': Afghan women defy Taliban

 "I have never worked as hard as I have in the past five months," she says.

-Hoda's biggest dream was to be Afghanistan’s president, and it’s difficult for her to accept that her political work is now limited.
+Hoda's biggest dream was to be Afghanistan's president, and it is difficult for her to accept that her political work is now limited.

 "If we do not fight for our future today, Afghan history will repeat itself," the 26-year-old told AFP from her home.